 In 2017, we saw a flood of new ideas and approaches to mobility management, including new research quantifying walkability and complete streets, Los Angeles Metro’s pursuit of its own in-house microtransit, and even a private company launching a pop-up bus route in London.
-Despite their diversity, they all shared a common thread: building on a foundation of data.
+Despite their diversity, they all shared a common thread: being built on a foundation of data.

 Relevant metrics and data provide agencies with a wide range of benefits.
 Not only does the information collected highlight where their programs or services function well, it also offers insights into weaknesses that may have been previously overlooked.
 The process of selecting metrics and data points for collection can also help agencies define or scope a problem through decisions of what information would be most critical to gather in order to properly address an issue.

 Some communities have already begun to invest heavily in collecting and researching data to inform their myriad public services, including police, parks, and transportation.
 Pittsburgh, in particular, has developed a model worth exploring, particularly for its focus on the smaller towns surrounding the city, and the fact that it centralizes information for any city department to use.
 Breaking down the traditional silos of government data would greatly benefit mobility managers who need information from outside their department to understand the challenges their clients face.
 Another approach has been to establish “policy labs,” which enable teams to develop evidence-backed decisions that can greatly improve public services.

 Properly collected data is one tool in a larger kit that drives creative solutions across a vast set of issues, including the nuts and bolts of enhancing fleet management, which can help with resource allocation and service planning for thinly-stretched budgets, or addressing health care crises like opioid addiction, and more abstract exercises such as understanding how people use public space to improve how it serves the community.